molinfo-vienna/GRADE/README.md

 This reposatory includes all scripts nececarry to calculate the GRAIL-based Descriptor (GRADE) and the extended GRAIL-based Descriptor (X-GRADE) and the scripts that are nececarry to reproduce the results of the paper "GRADE and X-GRADE: Unveiling novel Protein-Ligand Interaction Fingerprints based on GRAIL-Scores"

+## Install

+To reproduce the results of the paper, one has to install a package called PHANTOMDRAGON (PHarmacophore bAsed scoriNg funcTiOn iMplementations using DRug interAction Grail scOre calculatioNs).
+For your convinience, the package is available right here in this repository.
+To install the package, only one step is required:

+``pip install .``

+Of course one has to be in the GRADE directory for this to work.
+This should also install all dependencies that you need.

 ## GRADE/X-GRADE generation

-To generate the GRAIL and X-GRAIL scores, the following steps are required:

-1. Install the CDPKit package using the following command:

-``pip install CDPKit``

-2. Depending on your data structure, run one of the following commands to generate the GRAIL and X-GRAIL scores:
+Depending on your data structure, run one of the following commands to generate the GRAIL and X-GRAIL scores:

 ``calc_descr_pdb_bind.py [-h] -d COMPLEX_DATA_DIR -o OUT_CSV_FILE [-c] [-x]``